 - The supervisor and employee can contact LSU Risk Management for questions regarding absences and leave pay while out on a work-related injury.

 LSU Risk Management provides posters and other printed material to departments in an effort to make all employees aware of the workers' compensation claims process.
-To receive posters and other aids for your department, please request them here.
+Request to receive posters and other aids for your department.

 Darlene Sibley, Claims Coordinator